boltKrank/spring-petclinic/readme.md

 The image is then pushed to a Docker repostiory hosted on Artifactory.

 Adding `jf xr curl -XGET api/v1/release_bundle_v2_versions` to the github action was attempted to get the data back, but this is still work in progress.

+Once this is done, run the following command to test the application:

+`docker pull simonanderson.jfrog.io/pet-clinic-docker/<DOCKER_IMAGE>:<DOCKER_TAG>`